Learn Film Photography

 We’ve made a thousand mistakes so you don’t have to

-Learn how to get the best results when taking photos with film.
+Learn how to get the best results when shooting film.
 Our favorite film stocks, books, cameras, lenses, and inspiration.

 Tried and true guides to developing film.
-From using the right chems, to the interesting tools and techniques that make film cool.
+From using the right developing chems to the tools and techniques that make film unique.